Chow-Witt rings of classifying spaces for symplectic and special linear groups: Chow--Witt rings of classifying spaces

 for an appropriate $(V,S)$ as in Proposition~\ref{prop:chwbg} where $S$ has codimension greater than $i+1$ in $V$.
 The ring structure on $\widetilde{\op{CH}}^\bullet({\op{B}}G)$ is the one inherited from the Chow--Witt rings of finite-dimensional approximations. \end{definition}

 We need to establish finite-dimensional models for the universal bundles.
 Let $V$ be a representation such that $G$ acts freely outside a closed $G$-stable subset $S\subset V$ of codimension $\geq s$ such that the quotient $(V\setminus S)/G$ exists as an $F$-scheme.
 Then $V\setminus S\to (V\setminus S)/G$ is a principal $G$-bundle.
-In fact, in the Morel--Voevodsky $\mathbb{A}^1$-homotopy category\cite{MV} we may write ${\op{B}}G:=\op{colim}_{(V,S)} (V\setminus S)/G$ and ${\op{E}}G:=\op{colim}_{(V,S)}V\setminus S \to{\op{B}}G$ with the colimit taken along the natural projection maps.
+In fact, in the Morel--Voevodsky $\mathbb{A}^1$-homotopy category \cite{MV} we may write ${\op{B}}G:=\op{colim}_{(V,S)} (V\setminus S)/G$ and ${\op{E}}G:=\op{colim}_{(V,S)}V\setminus S \to{\op{B}}G$ with the colimit taken along the natural projection maps.
 Then it follows that $V\setminus S\to (V\setminus S)/G$ is the pullback of the universal bundle ${\op{E}}G\to{\op{B}}G$ along the natural approximation map $(V\setminus S)/G\to{\op{B}}G$.
 In this sense, the quotient maps $V\setminus S\to(V\setminus S)/G$ are finite-dimensional approximations to the universal principal $G$-bundle.

-In analogy with \cite[Theorem 1.3]{totaro:bg}, the Chow--Witt ring of the classifying space of a reductive group $G$ equals the ring of Chow--Witt-valued characteristic classes of $G$-bundles.
-Here {\em characteristic class} (of degree $i$) means by definition an assignment $\alpha$ associating to a smooth quasi-projective $F$-scheme $X$ with a principal $G$-bundle $E\to X$ an element $\alpha(E)\in\widetilde{\op{CH}}^i(X)$ such that for any morphism $f:Y\to X$ we have $\alpha(f^\ast E)=f^\ast(\alpha(E))$.
+As proved in the following proposition, the Chow--Witt ring of the classifying space of a reductive group $G$ equals the ring of Chow--Witt-valued characteristic classes of $G$-bundles, in complete analogy with \cite[Theorem 1.3]{totaro:bg}.
+Here {\em characteristic class} (of degree $i$) means by definition an assignment $\alpha$ associating to a smooth quasi-projective $F$-scheme $X$ with a principal $G$-bundle $E\to X$ an element $\alpha(E)\in\widetilde{\op{CH}}^i(X)$ such that for any morphism $f\colon Y\to X$ we have $\alpha(f^\ast E)=f^\ast(\alpha(E))$.

 \begin{proposition} Let $F$ be a field and let $G$ be a reductive group over $F$.
 There is a natural bijection between $\widetilde{\op{CH}}^i({\op{B}}G)$ and the set of degree $i$ characteristic classes of $G$-bundles. \end{proposition}